mikedeboer/shield-search-nudges/docs/TESTPLAN.md

    * Once per session
    * Only when `about:home` or `about:newtab`, or the current search engine page is shown
-   * Only when no other dialog nor doorhanger is shown
+   * Only when no other dialog nor doorhanger is shown (e.g. default browser dialog)
    * Up to a maximum of four times (dismiss the doorhanger by clicking out of it and outside of the address bar)

    Test fails IF:

-   * A doorhanger is shown in the first session for a new profile
-   * TBD: A doorhanger is not shown in the first session after an upgrade
+   * A doorhanger is shown in the first session after installation
    * It is shown more than four times
    * It is displayed when it is not meant to be
    * Doorhanger is shown with the wrong text (see above)